 |SALOMON ADV Skin 12 Set Running Vest Blue/Ebony (Large)||Prime||Buy on Amazon|

 |SALOMON Unisex Adv Skin 12 Set Goji Berry, XL||Prime||Buy on Amazon|

 |Salomon ADV Skin 8 Set Race Vest: Ladies Size : L||Prime||Buy on Amazon|

 Salomon ADV Hydra Vest 4 Unisex

-At only 144 grams (without flasks), this vest-pack won’t feel cumbersome as you’re working your way through that long run or ultra event.
+At only 144 grams (without flasks), this vest-pack won’t feel cumbersome as you’re working through that long run or ultra event.

 The front mesh pockets are easily accessed from above or front the side, suitable for quick access/storing of kit like snacks, gels which are stretchy and hold your things nicely in place.
-It’s zipped pocket is ideal for a mobile phone and will fit a Samsung or iPhone easily.
-Again, these pockets are stretchy and holds the phone and other items in place.
+Its zipped pocket is ideal for a mobile phone and will easily fit a Samsung or iPhone.
+Again, these pockets are stretchy and hold the phone and other items in place.

 Overall, very well made and feels very secure, thanks to the Salomon SenseFit design.
 Others a snug fit without feeling over constrictive, easy to adjust on the fly if you need to.
 The drawstring at the front is great.
 It is well balanced and secures the vest properly.